dmills1723/IP-checksum-comparison/README.md

 # IP-checksums-C-v-Python
-Calculating the IP checksum as defined in RFC1071
+Calculating the IP checksum as defined in [RFC 1071](https://tools.ietf.org/html/rfc1071)

 The "Internet checksum" is a checksum algorithm used in TCP, IP, and UDP to ensure reliable data transfer (no bit errors!).
 It is defined as the